 - Turn off the gas at the mains tap.
 This can usually be located near the gas meter and has a handle that can be turned 90 degrees.
 If the gas leak is in a cellar or basement, do not enter and instead evacuate the building.

-- DO call the National Gas Emergency number.
-In Great Britain, call 0800 111 999.
-In Northern Ireland, call 0800 002 001 and in the Republic of Ireland, call 1850 20 50 50.
+- Call the National Gas Emergency number: 0800 111 999.
+In Northern Ireland its 0800 002 001, and in the Republic of Ireland 1850 20 50 50.